tunylund/shared-state/client/README.md

 # Dependencies

 The `shared-state-client` depends on `socket.io-client` library to be available in the global namespace. as the `io` object.
 Unfortunately it's a large library so it's best be left outside the library bundle file.
+Also consumers of this library might want to be in control of which version of socket-io they want to depend on.

 See: https://socket.io/docs/client-api/